 There are no guarantees for the talented musician.

-It was in the late 80’s when the CD’s started showing up on the shelves of your favorite music store.
-It was the rage during the 80s and everyone was buying them.
+It was in the late 80s when CDs started showing up on the shelves of your favorite music store.
+They were the rage and everyone was buying them.
 Well, everyone except me.
 Most of the time, I would still purchase the cassette over the CD.
 There were many reasons for my decision.
 There was the nostalgia of playing a cassette tape.
 After all, I played them for years.
 Cassettes really transformed the way we listened to music.
 It was smaller to keep around, and we could trash our 8 track tapes that were clunky in nature.
-The 8 trak tape could be played in your car, but they were less convenient, and the sound wasn’t as good as the cassette.
+The 8 track tape could be played in your car, but they were less convenient and the sound wasn’t as good as the cassette.

-Then as the CD was making its debut, I was reluctant to make the transition over to CD’s.
-I thought, why should I spend $20.00 on a CD, when I could get two cassettes for that price?
-The cassette for me, worked just fine.
-Besides, I don’t want to be forced to upgrade my other stereo equipment.
+Then, as the CD was making its debut, I was reluctant to make the transition.
+I thought, why should I spend $20.00 on a CD when I could get two cassettes for that price?
+The cassette worked just fine for me.
+Besides, I didn’t want to be forced to upgrade my other stereo equipment.
 After resisting, I eventually started investing in technology.
-I said this was the last time, I was ever going to update my system again.
+I said that this was the last time I was ever going to update my system.
 Boy, was I wrong!
-Next came, other types of media DVD, Blue Ray, MP3, ACC and I am sure there are more formats I am leaving out.
-However, each was a necessary upgrade to an existing system that was just fine.
-I thought CD’s were going to be the only true upgrade that I would need to make.
-Who would have thought that “tech” would have transformed our lives forever?
+Next came other types of media; DVDs, Blue Ray, MP3, ACC and other formats.
+However, each was a necessary upgrade to an existing system.
+I thought my upgrade to CDs was going to be the only one that I would need to make.
+Who would have thought that “tech” would transform our lives forever?

 An entire industry is suffering, and it is time that we change how music is distributed.
-If they do not want to change the methods for downloading music, then they should increase the cost of each download, and prevent music sharing in any capacity.
-More restrictions and increased fines for illegal usage of music that has a copyright.
+If they do not want to change the methods for downloading music, then they should increase the cost of each download and prevent music sharing in any capacity.
+We need more restrictions and increased fines for illegal usage of music that has a copyright.